-We admit it, olive oil can be a bit of a diva when it comes to care.
 Unlike wine, olive oil does not get better with age and it's susceptibility to elements such as oxygen, light and heat makes it somewhat of a high maintenance pantry item.
-A little TLC is crucial to keep it performing at it's A-game and knowing how to store olive oil the right way will ensure this.Extra virgin olive oil is vulnerable to oxidation - which is prolonged exposure to oxygen.
+A little TLC is crucial to keep it performing at it's A-game.
+Knowing how to store olive oil the right way will ensure that your EVOO remains fresh and lasts as long as possible.Extra virgin olive oil is vulnerable to oxidation - which is prolonged exposure to oxygen.
 This causes olive oil to become rancid.
 Rancid olive oil sort of tastes like a bad peanut...and no one wants that flavor in their salad or pasta.
 Light, heat and age also contribute to oxidation.

 It's easy to take care of your olive oil, and it makes a HUGE difference in the lifetime quality.
 Two key takeaways from this are to store it out of direct sunlight and use within one year of the bottle or harvest date.
 If you practice these two simple steps, you're good to go!